aws-cloudformation/cfn-language-discussion/RFCs/0014-ToJsonString.md

 Open Github request regarding this: https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/78

-# Limitation

-YAML is a superset of JSON, so there are a few features in YAML that can not be converted to JSON due to their differences.
-For example, comments are supported in YAML but not JSON.
-This can potentially be a confusing developer experience if the developer is not aware of these limitations and have different expectations.

 # Details

 `Fn::ToJsonString` is an intrinsic function that takes in a template block as input and converts it into an escaped JSON string.